wp-plugins/bepro-listings/readme.txt

 = TROUBLE SHOOTING =

 * 404 Error - If Listing pages produce a 404 error, try resetting your permalink settings in the admin.
-Simply re-save your current settings so that they are reset for all urls.
+Simply re-save your current settings, so that they are reset for all urls.
 The option is under your settings menu.

 = TRANSLATIONS =